Ma'alot massacre: Attack

 The DFLP terrorists infiltrated through the Nahal Mattat Nature Reserve from south of the Lebanese village of Rumaysh.
 The group entered Israel near Moshav Zar'it on Sunday night, 13 May.
 They were armed with AK-47 assault rifles, grenades, and plastic explosives of Czechoslovakian manufacture.
 They hid until the next night in the orchards near the Druze village of Hurfeish.
-A border patrol unit discovered their footprints but could not track them down.
+A border patrol unit discovered their footprints but were unable to track them down.